Introduction

 }

-// If there are no errors, the user has been successfully imported and is ready for registration.
+// If there are no errors — the user is successfully imported and ready for registration

 console.error('Error importing or activating user:', error);